-An ACL2 expert who uses ACL2 to reason about industrial designs asked the ACL2 mailing list for help in proving the above conjecture.
-He provided an informal proof and mentioned that after a few hours could not see how to construct a proof in ACL2.
-ACL2s immediately comes up with a counterexample.
+An ACL2 expert who uses ACL2 to reason about industrial designs asked the ACL2 mailing list for help in proving (his formulation of) the above conjecture with ACL2.
+However, his conjecture was missing a hypothesis.
+ACL2s immediately came up with a counterexample:

-'''

-Random testing 'Subgoal 1" with type expression alist
+''' Random testing 'Subgoal 1" with type alist ((A .

-((A .
 RATIONAL) (B .
 RATIONAL) (C .
 RATIONAL))

 We falsified the conjecture.
 Here are counterexamples:

 -- (A 1/7), (B 2/11) and (C 2/9)

-...

 '''

-We indicated that the conjecture was not true, and the expert quickly modified one of the hypotheses, namely that $a \ge 1$.
-The modified conjecture was then automatically proven by ACL2s (where again the automatically included libraries for reasoning about arithmetic prevailed).
+We indicated that the conjecture was not true, and the expert quickly strengthened one of the hypotheses to $a \ge 1$.
+Three ACL2 users then quickly replied with successful proofs, and an ACL2s proof took advantage of automatically included libraries for reasoning about arithmetic [22].
 In fact, with a little bit of trial and error, we were able to generalize the theorem by removing hypotheses (< 0 b) and (< 0 c).
 Using binary search we also replaced (<= 1 a) with (< 3/4 a).
 We know that the bound is tight because (<= 3/4 a) leads to a counterexample.
 We also know no further hypotheses can be removed because doing so leads to our framework generating counterexamples.

-The moral of the story here is that if the expert had been using ACL2s, he would have immediately been presented with a counterexample.
+The moral of the story here is that if the expert had submitted his conjecture to ACL2s, he would have immediately been presented with a counterexample.
 He would have then fixed the hypothesis and would have been rewarded with a QED.